-- 13. When any issue is determined as having a high degree of significance: - The issue will be considered by Council.

-- The report to Council will include an assessment of the degree of significance of the issue, how Council has given effect to the Policy on Iwi and Māori Participation in Council Decision-Making and a recommendation on the engagement proposed. - 14.
+- 8. When any issue is determined as having a high degree of significance: - The issue will be considered by Council - The report to Council will include an assessment of the degree of significance of the issue, and a recommendation on the degree of engagement proposed. - 9.
 Council will apply the principles of consultation (section 82 of the Local Government Act 2002) and consider the options stated in the Community Engagement Toolbox (Appendix 1) as a guide for engagement planning.
-This will provide a consistent but flexible process to guide Council on how and when communities can be engaged in decision making. - 15.
+This will provide a consistent but flexible process to guide Council on how and when communities can be engaged in decision making. - 10.
 Council will choose the form of consultation that best suits the community affected and the decision being made.
-While this will vary between specific issues, assets, or other matters, Council has a preference for: - Direct communication with the most affected parties; - The use of digital media including websites, social media and e-mail based surveys; - Background information through local newspapers; - Written and oral submissions; - Inclusive planning sessions open to the public; - Formal public meetings only if requested by affected communities or required by legislation. - 16.
-Council will select the exact method that it considers appropriate after considering criteria or circumstances such as: - who is affected by, interested in, or likely to have a view on the issue, , who else might be affected by the issue or is likely to submit; - the significance of the matter, both to Council and to those who are or may be interested in or affected by the issue; - the community's preferences for engagement; - what information already exists on community views on the proposal or decision and the circumstances in which that information was gathered (for example when was the information gathered, what changes in circumstances have there been since that time.

-- 17. Council will cater for sign language and Te Reo Māori interaction but will require reasonable advance notice (at least one week) in order to organise a translator and forum convenient to all parties. - 18.
+While this will vary between specific issues, assets, or other matters the Council has a preference for: - a) Direct communication with the most affected parties.

+- b) The use of digital media including websites and e-mail based surveys. - c) Background information through local newspapers. - d) Written and oral submissions. - e) Inclusive planning sessions open to the public. - Formal public meetings only if requested by affected communities or required by legislation. - 11.
+The Council will select the exact method that it considers appropriate after considering criteria or circumstances such as: - who is affected by, interested in, or likely to have a view on the issue, that is to say who is the target audience, who else might be affected by the issue or is likely to submit; - the significance of the matter, both to your local authority and those who are or may be interested in or affected by the issue; - the community's preferences for engagement; - what information already exists on community views on the proposal or decision and the circumstances in which that information was gathered (for example when was the information gathered, what changes in circumstances have there been since that time); - the circumstances in which the decision is taken, or the issue arose. - 12.
+Council will cater for sign language interaction but will require reasonable advance notice (at least one week) in order to organise a translator and forum convenient to all parties. - 13.
 Council will normally respond to written/oral submissions in formal hearing processes.
-In other processes involving large numbers of resident input, the Council response will be more general themes-based feedback through local newspapers, local newsletters, Council's social media or the Council website.
+In other processes involving large numbers of resident input, the Council response will be a more general feedback through local newspapers, local newsletters or the Council website.

-The following table provides an example of the different levels of engagement that might be considered appropriate, the types of tools associated with each level and the timing generally associated with these types of decisions/levels of engagement.
+The following table provides an example of the differing levels of engagement that might be considered appropriate, the types of tools associated with each level and the timing generally associated with these types of decisions/levels of engagement.
 The following table is not a definitive list of available engagement techniques.
 Other techniques may also be used in addition to those listed below.